 Debbie Innes of Get A Life Accounting Solutions says,

 “I love GovReports.
 The best thing about it is that it always works, even when the tax office is down and I can keep working.
 Secondly, the Outstanding Lodgements reports keep me up to date on what BAS and ATO tasks are left to do.
 I’ve been using it for years and wouldn’t consider changing.”

 Calxa – Client Reporting

-Every bookkeeper needs a good reporting solution for their clients, unless they are still stuck solely in compliance work.
+As a bookkeeper you need a good reporting solution for their clients.
+Unless, of course, you are still stuck solely in compliance work.
 Clients often need something more meaningful than the standard P&L reports available in the accounting system.

-As a bookkeeper you can use Calxa to tailor bundles of reports for each client and schedule delivery of them each month.
+The consummate advisor will get a kick out of the automation.
+You can use Calxa to tailor bundles of reports for each client and schedule delivery of them each month.
 Once the initial setup is done, your time is then free to spend on analysing the reports and discussing the content with your clients.
 We have found the most successful bookkeepers use management reports, cashflow forecasts and KPI charts as catalysts for good conversations with their clients.
 It is a driver to grow their bookkeeping business.

 Providing a reporting service to your clients with Calxa helps you create that sticky customer.
 It is the client who won’t go elsewhere because you’re providing them with something unique and valuable.
 Much of that uniqueness is you, asking the right questions and making them think.
-But sometimes you need the tools to produce the reports, to deliver the information in an understandable format, to provide the topic of that conversation.
+But sometimes you need the tools to produce the reports.
+It’s the foundation to deliver the information in an understandable format, to provide the topic of that conversation.

 Summary of Apps for Bookkeeping Businesses